-Interest received by a Luxembourg resident individual is, in principle, reportable and taxable at the progressive rate unless the interest has been subject to withholding tax (see the above section "Withholding tax - Luxembourg resident individuals") or to the self-applied tax, if applicable.
-Indeed, pursuant to the Luxembourg law of December 23, 2005, as amended by the law dated July 17, 2008, Luxembourg resident individuals acting in the framework of their private wealth can opt to self declare and pay a 10% tax on interest payments made by certain non Luxembourg paying agents (defined in the same way as in the EU Savings Tax Directive), including paying agents located in European Union Member States other than Luxembourg, a Member State of the European Economic Area or in a State which has concluded an international agreement directly related to the EU Savings Tax Directive.
+Interest received by a Luxembourg resident individual is, in principle, reportable and taxable at the progressive rate unless the interest has been subject to withholding tax (see the above section "Withholding").

+tax") or to the self-applied tax, if applicable.
+Indeed, pursuant to the Luxembourg law of 23 December 2005, as amended by the law dated 17 July 2008, Luxembourg resident individuals acting in the framework of their private wealth can opt to self declare and pay a 10 per cent. tax (the "10 per cent.
+Tax") on interest payments made by certain non Luxembourg paying agents, including paying agents located in European Union Member States other than Luxembourg, a Member State of the European Economic Area or in a state which has concluded an international agreement directly related to the EU Savings Tax Directive.

-The 10% Luxembourg withholding tax (see the above section "Withholding tax - Luxembourg resident individuals") or the self declared 10% tax represents the final tax liability on interest received for the Luxembourg resident individuals receiving the payment in the framework of their private wealth.
-For individual Luxembourg resident Noteholders, receiving the interest as income from their professional asset, the 10% withholding tax levied is credited against their final tax liability.
+The 10 per cent.
+Luxembourg withholding tax (see the above section "Withholding taxs") or the self declared 10 per cent.
+Tax represents the final tax liability on interest received for the Luxembourg resident individuals receiving the payment in the framework of their private wealth.
+For individual Luxembourg resident Noteholders, receiving the interest as income from their professional asset, the 10 per cent. withholding tax levied is credited against their final tax liability.
 They will not be liable for any Luxembourg taxation on income on repayment of principal.

 Luxembourg resident individual Noteholders are not subject to taxation on capital gains upon the disposal of the Notes owned in the framework of their private estate, unless the disposal of the Notes precedes the acquisition of the Notes or the Notes are disposed of within six months of the date of acquisition of these Notes.
-Upon the sale, redemption or exchange of the Notes accrued but unpaid interest will however be subject to the 10% tax (either withheld or self declared if the Luxembourg resident individuals opt for the self-declaration).
-Individual Luxembourg resident Noteholders receiving the interest as business income must include the portion of the price corresponding to this interest in their taxable income; the 10% Luxembourg withholding tax, if applicable, will be credited against their final income tax liability.
+Upon the sale, redemption or exchange of the Notes accrued but unpaid interest will however be subject to the 10 per cent.
+Tax (either withheld or self declared if the Luxembourg resident individuals opt for the self-declaration).
+Individual Luxembourg resident Noteholders receiving the interest as business income must include the portion of the price corresponding to this interest in their taxable income; the 10 per cent.
+Luxembourg withholding tax, if applicable, will be credited against their final income tax liability.